iVishalr/cDNN/README.md

 $ git clone https://github.com/xianyi/OpenBLAS.git
 $ cd OpenBlas
-$ sudo make && make install #This will take a while depending on your system speed.
+$ sudo make && sudo make install #This will take a while depending on your system speed.
 You may see some warnings along the way.
 Don't worry about it.
 ```